shanefostersmith/SiMPle-Fast-Extension/README.md

 ## Implementation 1 (simple_fast.py):

 Given a data matrix and query matrix, find the *k* nearest windows in the query matrix for all sliding windows in the data matrix.
+The *k* nearest query windows are outputted in ascending order.

 ## Implementation 2 (multi_fast.py):

 Given any number of data and query features (which represent the same underlying time-series data), find the *k* nearest windows in the query matrix for all sliding windows in the data matrix by combining the distance values of all features.

 - Each data-query feature pair is given a weight
 - The distance values of the individual data-query feature pairs can be combined with the following methods:
 	- Arithmetic Mean
 	- Geometric Mean
 	- Harmonic Mean
 	- Root Mean Square
 	- Softmax

 ## References